 When it really comes down to it, a happy workplace is a productive workplace.
 When your employees are in a good mood, they naturally want to work hard and get things done.
 Taking this approach is a win-win for everyone involved, including your customers or clients.

-Sometimes a simple smile or “thank you” is all it takes to boost employee morale, so try to bring that positivity to the office on a consistent basis.
+Sometimes a simple smile or “thank you” is all it takes to boost employee morale, so try to offer employee recognition on a consistent basis.
 A pleasant workplace is often the best reward of all, but the occasional trophy or plaque never hurts either.